Although we have left the following information on our website, there are different attendance protocols in place currently.

 STUDENT INCLUSION AND THE LOCAL AUTHORITY

-St Joseph’s Catholic School works closely with the Local Authority to ensure that all young people of compulsory school age in Cumbria have access to, and are included in, education.
+St Joseph’s Catholic High School works closely with the Local Authority to ensure that all young people of compulsory school age in Cumbria have access to, and are included in, education.
 We liaise regularly with the Local Authority Inclusion Officer in order to identify students who are vulnerable in terms of their attendance, and to support such students in improving their attendance.

 The Local Authority and its Inclusion Officer also has an enforcing role in relation to school attendance and employment.
 Any action the service takes is always with the welfare of young people as the first and paramount consideration.